Curriculum

 Bible

 Students are immersed in the Bible from the beginning of their time at Charlotte Christian.
-Our curriculum establishes a base of biblical knowledge as it works through both the Old and New Testament.
+Along with reading God’s word, our curriculum establishes a base of biblical knowledge as it works through both the Old and New Testament.
 To bring the Bible to life, teachers lead class discussions, take time to pray with students and daily model walking with Christ.
-As the capstone of biblical learning, fifth grade students take an introductory course to Christian apologetics as they work through the young reader’s versions of Case for Christ and Case for Grace.
+As the capstone of biblical learning in lower school, fourth grade students take an introductory course to Christian apologetics as they work through the young reader’s versions of Case for Faith.

 Reading